-Year Round Gardening is pretty intense!
-Year Round Garden Soil Preparation it the key to keeping your garden soil healthy and productive.
-We don’t plant our whole garden year round, but we do plant 1 of our 25 x 4 foot main garden beds as a year round bed each year.
-Additionally we plant at least one of our raise beds as well.
+Year-Round Gardening is pretty intense!
+Year-Round Garden Soil Preparation it the key to keeping your garden soil healthy and productive.
+We don’t plant our whole garden year-round, but we do plant 1 of our 25 x 4-foot main garden beds as a year-round bed each year.
+Additionally, we plant at least one of our raised beds as well.

 Here’s the rotation that we use now.

 The first year in the spring all three beds are planted to peas, we do peas here on purpose because they help add nitrogen back into the soil.
 (Learn more about growing peas here).
 The peas finish up around July 1st and then these beds have the only time off they will have for a long time, about 30 days.

 Next, on August 1st the beds are divided in 3 and planted in 1. lettuce (and other greens) 2.
 Carrots 3.
 Spinach, beets, and Chard.
 We put the actual cold frames out around October 1st, in preparation for our first frost date which usually happens around that time.
 These beds then produce (and are replanted) all winter long and in the early spring.

 Year Two – Spring/Summer

 Later, in early spring the carrot bed gets panted to potatoes.
 Two months later in the spring, the lettuce and spinach beds are planted to green beans, sunflowers, and zucchini.
 And when the potatoes are done in mid-July that bed is also planted to green beans.
 All of those finally come out around October first (note this is the second October).

 So as you can see the beds are constantly planted from around March 15th in year one (the peas) until October 1st (the beans) in year two.
 That makes 18 months under continuous planting for those beds!